gcapes/git-course/02-local.md

 why.
 So we need to provide this in a commit message.
 So let's type in a message.
 "Initial structure and headings for the journal paper"

- Ideally, commit messages should have meaning to others who may read them - or you 6 months from now.
-Messages like "made a change" or "added changes" or "commit 5" aren't that helpful (in fact, they're redundant!).
-A good commit message usually contains a one-line description followed by a longer explanation, if necessary.

 If we save our commit message, Git will now commit our file.

 ~~~{.output}
 [master (root-commit) 21cfbde] Initial structure and headings for the journal paper